SaloniBauddh/The_Zombie_Game/README.md

 # The_Zombie_Game
-A game developed using C language
+A game developed using C language.